kriss3/Udemy_ReactPlaygroud/README.md

 - Managing the state.
 From props to passing down the top context api.smtp.com up until advanced liberal like Redux.
 - Next step, NetNinja.
 Get familiar with react outside of npx create-react-app.
 - I had a moment of realization today at work.
 I noticed I don't have fully understand component state using a combination of useState, useEffect and swr/fetcher.
 Planning to spend sometime to work on custom views that contain a composition of components that can depend on some state before/and/or after calls to external/different API endpoints.
+- Types vs interfaces in React.js app.

 ## Available Scripts